romland/llemmings/README.md

 <br clear="right"/>

 ## 👉 Blindly following comrades: Encouraged
-Llemmings is a game being made by Large Language Models (LLMs), like ChatGPT or GPT-4.
+Llemmings is a game being made by Large Language Models (LLMs), like ChatGPT, LLaMA or GPT-4.
-The intention is that no code is written by a human.
+The _intention_ is that no code is written by a human.

 **The job, as a human, is to copy and paste code.**

 It is (probably) not yet a game.
 But ... for **non-mobile devices**, the latest and greatest version is [here](https://romland.github.io/llemmings).

 ![Alt text](github/latest.png?raw=true "Screenshot of Llemmings")